RedRouge1/TestPage/Elections.md

 Equally if any positions do not receive any nominations then they will remain unfilled till another election can be held.
 This is before the following years election period.

-If any after this the post is unfilled it will remain so until the following year.
+If after this the post is unfilled it will remain so until the following year.
 #### Who is eligible to vote
 Anyone that is considered member of an affiliated Pokémon Society or equivalent group may be involved in the voting.
 This also means alumni are able to vote via their institutions.
 #### How will voting be counted